-In the nineteenth century, as Britain became the world’s most powerful industrial empire, Ireland starved.
-The Great Famine fractured long-held assumptions about political economy and ‘civilisation’, threatening disorder in Britain itself.
+In the 1800s, as Britain became the world’s most powerful industrial empire, Ireland starved.
+The Great Famine fractured long-held assumptions about political economy and ‘civilisation’, threatening disorder in Britain.
 Ireland was a laboratory for empire, shaping British ideas about colonisation, population, ecology and work.

-Scanlan reinterprets the history of this time and the result is a revelatory account of the Irish Great Famine (1845-1851).
+In Rot, Padraic Scanlan reinterprets the history of this time and the result is a revelatory account of Ireland’s Great Famine.
 In the first half of the nineteenth century, nowhere in Europe – or the world – did the working poor depend as completely on potatoes as in Ireland.
-To many British observers, potatoes were evidence of a lack of modernity and ‘civilization’ among the Irish.
-Ireland before the Famine, however, more closely resembled capitalism’s future than its past.
-Irish labourers were paid some of the lowest wages in the British empire, and relied on the abundance of the potato to survive.
-Scanlan expertly shows how the staggering inequality, pervasive debt, outrageous rent-gouging, precarious employment, and vulnerability to changes in commodity prices that torment so many in the twenty-first century were rehearsed in the Irish countryside before the potatoes failed.
+To many British observers, potatoes were evidence of a lack of modernity among the Irish.
+However, Ireland before the famine more closely resembled capitalism’s future than its past.
+While poverty before and during the Great Famine was often blamed on Irish backwardness, it did in fact stem from the British Empire’s embrace of modern capitalism.

-Scanlan reinterprets the history of this time and the result is a revelatory account of the Irish Great Famine (1845-1851).
+In Rot, Padraic Scanlan reinterprets the history of this time and the result is a revelatory account of Ireland’s Great Famine.
 In the first half of the nineteenth century, nowhere in Europe – or the world – did the working poor depend as completely on potatoes as in Ireland.
-To many British observers, potatoes were evidence of a lack of modernity and ‘civilization’ among the Irish.
-Ireland before the Famine, however, more closely resembled capitalism’s future than its past.
-Irish labourers were paid some of the lowest wages in the British empire, and relied on the abundance of the potato to survive.
-Scanlan expertly shows how the staggering inequality, pervasive debt, outrageous rent-gouging, precarious employment, and vulnerability to changes in commodity prices that torment so many in the twenty-first century were rehearsed in the Irish countryside before the potatoes failed.
+To many British observers, potatoes were evidence of a lack of modernity among the Irish.
+However, Ireland before the famine more closely resembled capitalism’s future than its past.
+While poverty before and during the Great Famine was often blamed on Irish backwardness, it did in fact stem from the British Empire’s embrace of modern capitalism.

 Newsletter Signup